The Himalayan mountain range, separating India and China, has the highest peaks in the world.

 Eastern Tibet.
 The Tibetan plateau, or Chang, breaks up at about the meridian of latitude 92 degrees E, to the east of which the affluent of the Tsangpo (the Dihang and subsequently the Brahamaputra) drain from wild, rugged mountain slopes.
 In this region are the sources of all major rivers of China and Myanmar (Burma).

 It is now proved that Mount Everest, which appears from the Tibetan plateau as a single dominating peak, has no rival among Himalayan altitudes and is definitely the world’s highest mountain.
 Everest was climbed by Sir Edmund Hillary and Tenzing Norgay in 1953.
-In Asia, there are 94 peaks exceeding 24,000 ft (7315 m); all but two are in the Himalayas or Karakoram.
+In Asia, there are 94 peaks exceeding 24,000 foot (7315 meter); all but 2 are in the Himalayas or Karakoram.

 Much of the Himalayan area is still very imperfectly known geologically.
 The general structure resembles that of the Alps, with huge overfolds and nappes; all the main horizons from Precambrian to recent appear to be represented.
 A very large number of rock groups have been distinguished, described, and given local names.
 It is certain that during Mesozoic times, the Himalayan area was occupied by the great geosyncline, which coincided with the Tethys Sea or ocean basin.
 The sediments laid down in the Tibetan section of this great basin constitute the Tibetan zone, in which fossiliferous beds of Paleozoic and Mesozoic ages differ entirely in facies from those farther south.
 The second or Himalayan zone, which comprises the Great and Lesser Himalayas, is composed chiefly of metamorphic rocks and sediments that are generally unfossiliferous.
 It is believed that the elevation of this central axis took place mainly in Eocene-Oligocene times and that during this phase the important nummulitic limestones were deposited in a series of basins, notably in Ladakh.
 The main orogeny would seem to have resulted from the northward movement of the ancient block that is now seen in peninsular India and that underlies the Indo-Gangetic plain.
 Continued movement in Miocene times folded the nummulitic limestones; the final phase of the mountain building came in post- Pliocene times and has scarcely yet ceased—as the Assam earthquake bears witness—and folded intensely the Pliocene Siwalik sediments of the southern flank of the Outer Himalayas.